sgvaze/generalized-category-discovery/README.md

 ### Note on semi-supervised k-means
 Under the old evaluation metric ('v1') we found that semi-supervised k-means consistently boosted performance over standard k-means, on 'Old' and 'New' data subsets.
-When we changed to 'v2' evaluation, re-evaluated models in Tables {2,3,5} (including the ablation) and updated the figures.
+When we changed to 'v2' evaluation, we re-evaluated models in Tables {2,3,5} (including the ablation) and updated the figures.

 However, recently, we have found that SS-k-means can be sensitive to bad initialisation under 'v2', and can